 Sec.
-59. An action may be instituted and maintained before any court of competent jurisdiction, by the Contractor, for work done and materials furnished, upon streets or street crossings, under the provisions of this article, against the several owners assessed and liable therefor, for the recovery of the amounts of their respective assessments, which action shall be deemed a remedy concurrent with the proceedings for the enforcements of such assessments herein-before provided.
+59. An action may be instituted and maintained before any court of competent jurisdiction, by the contractor or his assigns, for work done and materials furnished upon streets, and street-crossings, under the provisions of this article, against the several owners assessed or liable therefor, for the recovery of the amount of their respective assessment, or for repairs as provided in section fitty-six of this Act, which shall be deemed a remedy concurrent with the proceedings for the enforcement of such assessment and charges herein before provided; and the entries kept by the Superintendent of Public Streets and Highways in the record-book of assessments and charges, or a copy therefrom, certified by the said Superintendent to be a true copy thereof, shall be prima facie evidence in said court of the regularity of all the proceedings prescribed in this article.

 Sec.
-60. Notices in writing which are required to be given by the Superintendent, under the provisions of this article, may be served by any private person, or by any police officer, with permission of the Chief of Police, and the fact of such service shall be verified by the oath of the person making it, taken before the Superintendent, Police Judge, or any Judge or Justice of the Peace; or such notices, whether verbal or written, may be delivered by the Superintendent himself.
+60. Notes in writing, which are required to be given by the Superintendent, under the provisions of this article, may be served by any private person, or by any police officer, with permission of the Chief of Police; and the fact of such service shall be verified by the oath of the person making it, taken before the Superintendent, Police Judge, or any Judge or Justice of the Peace; or such notices, whether verbal or written, may be delivered by the Superintendent himself.
 The Superintendent shall keep a record of the fact of giving such notices, when delivered by himself personally, and, also, of the notices and proof of service when delivered by any other person.